-Sebum is the natural oil that is secreted by the sebaceous glands.
+Sebum is a natural oil that is secreted by the sebaceous glands.
 Your scalp also secretes it which makes your hair greasy in between washes.
 Many of us opt for chemicals to reduce it but it’s better to use Aloe Vera or something natural.
 Aloe Vera cleanses the hair follicles very efficiently and also takes off the extra sebum.
-On top of that, it nourishes your hair, makes them softer, healthier, and shinier.
+On top of that, it nourishes your hair, and makes them softer, healthier, and shinier.

 Strengthens hair strand

 Everyone loves to try out new things.
 Trying out new hairstyles and different hair colors is something we cannot resist.
 But don’t forget that chemicals do affect your hair.
 It can lead to hair loss, poor quality, and an itchy scalp.
 It’s always good to try new things, but also don’t take your hair for granted.
 Do take care of them well.
 And this is where Aloe Vera comes to your rescue.
-Vitamins A, C, and E contained by Aloe make your hair shiny and advances healthy cell growth.
+Vitamins A, C, and E contained by Aloe make your hair shiny and advance healthy cell growth.
 Aloe Vera also contains folic acid and Vitamin B12 which cause a reduction in hair fall.